TechPriyamvad/TVS_PGM_PROJECT/PROJECT_README.md

 - feature testing
 - Zephyr software for testing

-## TO-DO
-- What is MVVM design pattern ✅
-- What is Active/Passive disaster recovery strategy✅
-- Do we have different web app for dealer and agency

 ## Doubts
-- Right now do we have repair order functionality in app
+- Right now do we have order functionality in app
 - Is the PGM mobile app live
     - If yes on which feature we need to work
     - If not do we need to develop app from scratch